Gears of War 2: Awards

 Gears of War 2 won several awards following its presentation at E3 2008.
 IGN gave it the awards Overall Best Shooting Game and Overall Best Graphics Technology of E3 2008.
 Game Critics Awards gave the game Best Action Game of E3 2008.
 Gears of War 2 also won Best Shooter and Best Xbox 360 Game at the 2008 Spike Video Game Awards.

+During the 12th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Gears of War 2 for "Console Game of the Year", "Action Game of the Year", and outstanding achievement in "Animation", "Character Performance" (Dominic Santiago and Marcus Fenix), "Game Direction", "Game Design", "Online Gameplay", "Sound Design", and "Visual Engineering".

 Sequel

 On April 13, 2010, on Late Night with Jimmy Fallon, Cliff Bleszinski announced Gears of War 3 and debuted a trailer, titled "Ashes to Ashes."
 The game is set 18 months after the events of Gears of War 2.
 It was originally going to be released on April 8, 2011, but was delayed and was finally released on September 20, 2011.